-Lesson 3 – Is This Client Even Aligned for You?
+Lesson 2 – Is That Client Even Aligned With You?

 How do you know if a client is actually aligned for a program or not?